wso2/samples-is/conditional-auth-sample/src/main/resources/sample1/README.md

 Navigate to `<SAMPLE_HOME>/ConditionalAuthSamples/sample1` in terminal and execute the configuration script `sh configure_sample1.sh`

+***NOTE:*** *You will be required to provide the Client Id and the Secret of the registered OAuth 2.0 application in order to configure the federated identity provider.*

 The script will,
 - Create two tenants 'management.pickup.com' and 'drivers.pickup.com'
 - Add users in each tenant